Close Menu

 WHAT HAPPENS TO THE BENEFITS IF THE BENEFICIARY DIES?

-If the beneficiary dies, the payee must give any saved benefits to the legal representative of the estate.
+If the beneficiary dies, then the payee must give any saved benefits to the legal representative of the estate.
 State law applies to the benefits.
-If you need information about your state laws, contact the probate court or an attorney.
+If you need information about your state laws, then contact the probate court or a trust and estates attorney.

 When a person who receives Social Security benefits dies, no check is payable for the month of death.
 This is true even if they die on the last day of the month.
 You must return any check received for the month the beneficiary died.
 An SSI check, however, is payable the month of death.
 But you must return any SSI checks to the SSA that come after the month of death.